-There is no getting away from the nuances of a customer-centric strategy that you are dealing with humans.
+There is no getting away from the nuances of a customer-centric strategy when you are dealing with humans.
 Once again, a clear set of expectations need to be set for customer interaction; this is where empathy will play a significant part in your success.

 As part of your strategy, you need to factor in the emotional state that your customer will be in at different stages of their journey with you.
 If they are in a diminished state, you can choose to support or sink them.

-Their bill for $79.04 might not be a lot to you, but it might be the most significant stress in their life that they can’t solve.
+Their bill of $79.04 might not be a lot to you, but it might be the most significant stress in their life that they can’t solve.
 Your understanding of that situation will enable you to move the relationship forward positively where both parties leave with their needs met.

-The net gain from employing empathy means your team operate within your values system, and you have served the customer who will share that experience and become loyal to your way of doing things.
+The net gain from employing empathy means your team operates within your values system, and you have served the customer who will share that experience and become loyal to your way of doing things.